 Types of immunotherapy used for lymphoma treatment

-There are several different types of immunotherapy for lymphoma.
+Several different types of immunotherapy are effective for treating lymphoma.
 These include:

 - Monoclonal antibodies – These antibodies work by binding to proteins found on the surface of cancerous cells.
 There, they can block cell growth, help the immune system locate cancerous cells that need to be destroyed or cause the cancerous cells to self-destruct.
 This was the first type of immunotherapy to be developed for lymphoma treatment, and one such drug (rituximab) is now considered to be a primary treatment option for B-cell lymphomas.